azriel1rf/azriel1rf/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ... self-employed derivatives trader. (ex. data scientist)
 - 🌱 I’m currently learning ...
 C++, machine learning, game AI (game tree search, reinforcement learning, solving imperfect information game)
 - 👯 I’m looking to collaborate on ...
-[HenryRLee/PokerHandEvaluator](https://github.com/HenryRLee/PokerHandEvaluator) and more
+[HenryRLee/PokerHandEvaluator](https://github.com/HenryRLee/PokerHandEvaluator) and more.
+I'm a noob to OSS.
 - 💬 Ask me about ...
 Python, intermediate-level Data Structure and Algorithms
 - ⚡ Fun fact & Other activity: ...
   - With two years of activity as a trader, my performance has not been well these months.
 I'm looking for a job in Japan.